Latin declension: Fifth declension (e stems)

 The fifth declension is a small group of nouns consisting of mostly feminine nouns like rēs, reī f. ('affair, matter, thing') and diēs, diēī m. ('day'; but f. in names of days).
-Each noun has either the ending -ēī or -eī as a suffix attached to the root of the noun in the genitive singular form.

-Nouns ending in -iēs have long ēī in the dative and genitive, while nouns ending in a consonant + -ēs have short eī in these cases.
+Nouns ending in -iēs have long ēī in the dative and genitive, while nouns ending in a consonant + -ēs usually have short eī in these cases.
+Other forms of the genitive singular are also found, such as diī (Aeneid 1.636), diē (Georgic 1.208), diēs (Ennius).

 The locative ending of the fifth declension was -ē (singular only), identical to the ablative singular, as in hodiē ('today').

 Pronouns

 Personal pronouns

 The first and second persons are irregular, and both pronouns are indeclinable for gender; and the third person reflexive pronoun sē, suī always refers back to the subject, regardless of whether the subject is singular or plural.